devspace-sh/devspace/examples/minikube/README.md

 You can start the server now with `npm start` in the open terminal.
 Now navigate in your browser to `localhost:3000` and you should see the output 'Hello World!'.

-Change something in `index.js` and you should see something like this:
+Change something in `index.js` locally and you should see something like this:

 ```
 [nodemon] 1.18.4